Finance your project.

 Repaying the loan

 If you already own a home with plenty of equity, a regular home loan is another option.

 For small to medium projects, you could borrow against your existing home and only pay interest on that loan to help keep costs down.
 You can change the repayment option to include the principal portion once the project is completed.

 For smaller projects, if you have a Westpac Choices Floating or Offset home loan and are under your loan limit (because you've been paying more than the minimum repayment amount), you can draw the extra money out any time without having to reapply.
 If you need more money and meet our lending criteria, you can ask us for a top up - and if approved - we can usually arrange it on the spot1.

 Use a credit card

 For small items such as buying materials and appliances - you could use your credit card.
 You may consider extending the limit or apply for a new one just for your project.
-That means you can pay suppliers, buy materials on sale and get up to 55 days interest free on purchases made with selected Westpac credit cards2.
+That means you can pay suppliers, buy materials on sale and get up to 55 days interest free on purchases made with selected Westpac credit cards when you pay off your balance in full (excluding balance transfers) by the payment due date2.
 However, it is important to understand how interest is charged on credit cards before using it to fund your project.
 You can learn more here.